jhallen/nanorv32/README.md

 # nanorv32

-This is intended to be a more efficient but lower fMAX version of Clifford Wolf's "picorv32."
-This means that it is intended to be used as a microcontroller core, so no MMU or Linux support.
-Compared with picorv32, nanorv32 will run at approximately one cycle per instruction instead of 3 or 4.
+Nanorv32 is intended to be a more efficient but lower fMAX version of Clifford Wolf's "picorv32."
+This means that it is intended to be used as a microcontroller core, so no MMU is included and it can not run Linux.
+Nanorv32 will run at approximately one cycle per instruction instead of 3 or 4.

 Nanorv32 has a four stage pipeline: fetch, decode / register read, execute /